Jeongdo Hong

-Hong Jeong-do (born November 11, 1977) is a South Korean media mogul and journalist.
-He holds several key positions at the JoongAng Group, overseeing a diverse range of business sectors.
-As the CEO of JoongAng Group, he leads seven distinct business divisions, including newspapers, broadcasting, content studio, multiplexes, resorts, sports, and magazines.
-These divisions encompass established entities such as JoongAng Ilbo, JTBC, SLL, Megabox, Phoenix Hotels & Resorts, JTBC Golf, and HLL.
+Hong Jeong-do (born November 11, 1977) is a South Korean media executive and journalist.
+He holds several positions at the JoongAng Group, overseeing business sectors.
+As the CEO of JoongAng Group, he leads seven business divisions, including newspapers, broadcasting, content studio, multiplexes, resorts, sports, and magazines.
+These divisions include JoongAng Ilbo, JTBC, SLL, Megabox, Phoenix Hotels & Resorts, JTBC Golf, and HLL.

-Hong Jeong-do holds core roles within the organization, including the titles of CEO and Vice Chairman of JoongAng Holdings.
+Hong Jeong-do holds the titles of CEO and Vice Chairman of JoongAng Holdings.
 Additionally, he serves as the Vice Chairman of JoongAng Ilbo and JTBC.
-His responsibilities extend to the realm of digital transformation, where he holds the position of Chief Digital Transformation Officer (CDXO).
+He also holds the position of Chief Digital Transformation Officer (CDXO).

 Life and education

 Born on November 11, 1977, Hong Jeong-do is the eldest son of Hong Seok-hyun, who holds the position of Chairman at JoongAng Holdings.
 He started college as a history major at Yonsei University and completed a bachelor's degree in economics at Wesleyan University.
-He furthered his academic pursuits by obtaining a master's degree in business administration from Stanford University.
+He obtained a master's degree in business administration from Stanford University.

-His career commenced in 2005 when he joined the Strategic Planning Office of JoongAng Ilbo.
-By 2014, he assumed pivotal responsibilities, assuming the roles of CEO and President at JoongAng Media Network (JMnet, precursor of JoongAng Holdings), JoongAng Ilbo, and JTBC.
-His held the position of publisher of JoongAng Ilbo from 2018 to 2022.
+His career began in 2005 when he joined the Strategic Planning Office of JoongAng Ilbo.
+By 2014, he became CEO and President at JoongAng Media Network (JMnet, precursor of JoongAng Holdings), JoongAng Ilbo, and JTBC.
+He held the position of publisher of JoongAng Ilbo from 2018 to 2022.
 In October 2021, he was appointed as the Vice Chairman and CEO of JoongAng Holdings, JoongAng Ilbo, and JTBC.
-Furthermore, he serves as the Chief Digital and Transformation Officer (CDXO) of JoongAng Ilbo and JTBC.
+He also serves as the Chief Digital and Transformation Officer (CDXO) of JoongAng Ilbo and JTBC.